-Come fellowship with us!
-Don’t forget to grab a morning cup of coffee!
+Come fellowship with us, and don’t forget to grab a morning cup of coffee!

-We have three great connection options for our adults, as well as youth gatherings.
+We have two great connection options for our adults, as well as youth gatherings.

 Studying the Bible can be hard, but this gathering on Sunday mornings tries to make it fun.
-We need the whole family of God to read Scripture together, and that’s what you’ll find happening in Mornings with Michael.
-As the name suggests, this class is led by Pastor Michael, with an interactive dynamic.
+We need the whole family of God to read Scripture together, and that’s what you’ll find happening in our morning session.
 There’s discussion, brainstorming, and working together to interpret the Bible together.
 The class is a mix of Trinity students, singles, parents with young families, older couples, and college professors.
 It’s a fun, multigenerational mix, which honors each person individually while also celebrating our different perspectives and cultures as a family strength.

-We meet in the Great Room during the First Hour Connections, which begin at 9:00 AM on Sundays.
-The first fifteen minutes is just small talk and coffee, but we start our educational time firmly at 9:15, and end promptly at 10:15.
-Don’t be surprised to meet guest teachers or to have a team of teachers go through a series together.
-Mornings with Michael is about collaboration and exploration, and having fun while doing it!
+We meet in the Great Room Sunday mornings at 9:15 a.m.
+The class is facilitated by Pastor Jamie Morrison, but don’t be surprised to meet guest teachers or to have a team of teachers go through a series together.
+The Greater Things Class is about collaboration and exploration, while having fun.

 Abundant Life Class